A cylindrical mirror

-How does it work
+How it works

-In case of a convex mirror (fig. 2) the image is reduced and our reflection is narrower – and the further from the mirror we stand, the narrower it gets.
-A concave mirror (fig. 1) makes things look wider when we stand between the mirror and double focal length (with the exception of the case when we stand at the exact distance of a focal length, where no image is created).
-Standing behind the focus results in slimming effect.
-Another feature of a concave mirror is that the image of an object placed behind the focus is inverted.
+In case of a convex mirror (fig. 2) the image is reduced and your reflection is narrower – and the further from the mirror we stand, the narrower it gets.
+A concave mirror (fig. 1) makes things look larger when an object is put between the mirror and double focal length (with the exception of the case when the object is at the exact distance of a focal length, where no image is created).
+Putting an object behind double focal length (point O) gives a reduction effect.
+Another feature of a concave mirror is that the image of an object put behind the focus is inverted (fig. 1).